To get Redis keys and values using the command prompt, we can use the

 To filter Redis keys when we retrieve them, we can use the

-command with pattern matching or the KEYS
+SCAN command with pattern matching or the KEYS

 command.
-But we should remember that KEYS
+But we should remember that KEYS can be slow when

 we have a lot of data.
-The SCAN
+The SCAN command is better because

 it goes through keys step by step.